FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Generating Sentences from a Continuous Space, CoNLL 15
 * Samuel R. Bowman, Luke Vilnis, Oriol Vinyals, Andrew M. Dai, Rafal Jozefowicz, Samy Bengio
 * This seems to be the first paper using VAEs for NLP.
-* **BUT** it seems that many of the results in the paper are not that solid/ could be improved by better models ("not that solid" seems to be not a proper word choice, I am not a native speaker so appologize for (perhaps) the improper wording, please give me suggessions on how to critisize with suitable words)
+* **BUT** it seems that many of the results in the paper are not that solid/ could be improved by better models ("not that solid" seems to be not a proper word choice, I am not a native speaker so apologize for (perhaps) the improper wording, please give me suggessions on how to critisize with suitable words)
 * An important point of this paper is about the posterior collapse.
 This problem is addressed by the following papers.

 #### Neural variational inference for text processing, ICML 16